Laxan3000/objects_replacer/README.md

 }
 ```
 2. Once done, locate the script at the same location your file to duplicate is located;
 3. Run the script by double clicking.
-The first step taken by the script will be to locate the main file (in that example, 'berry.json').
+The first step taken by the script will be to locate the main file (in this example, 'berry.json').
 This means you are able to use the script with any of those files instead of just one.
-Isn't it comfy?
+Isn't it great?
 4. Once the main file is located, type 'y' and press enter to start generating the duplicates;
 5. Once each duplicate is done, it will be saved in a new folder named 'output' inside the work directory.